 Life can be stressful, but some worry more than is reasonable.
-Usually those people don't realize the excessive worry is an anxiety symptom.
+Usually those people don't realize that excessive worry is an anxiety symptom.
 They think they just have trouble sleeping, or are stressed because of their job, marriage or family.
 People with anxiety tend to second-guess themselves and often obsess about what others think of them.
-They are unduly afraid of making a mistake, or offending someone; they generally have trouble relaxing.
+They are unduly afraid of making a mistake, or offending someone; and they generally have trouble relaxing.

 People who grew up in a home with alcohol and/or drug abuse often have anxiety.
 Similarly, excessive yelling or criticism in childhood may result in anxiety.
 At the extremes, those who experienced physical and/or sexual abuse often have lifelong anxiety.

 Irrational fears (phobias) are also symptoms of anxiety.
 Claustrophobia--or fear of enclosed places--is common.
 These people have trouble in elevators, airplanes, crowds, and confined spaces.
 There are other kinds of phobias too, although most people that suffer with them don't think of them as anxiety.
 They just try to avoid the trigger as much as possible.

 Men and women with social anxiety avoid social situations--for some, even talking with co-workers or family members can provoke anxiety.
 Being single and talking to an attractive dating prospect can be a challenge.
 If they can't avoid it, their brain may freeze and not be able to find words to say.
 Speaking in work meetings or doing presentations can also trigger those with this type of anxiety.

 Some anxiety patients are afraid to drive on our freeways.
 Others freak out when caught in traffic.
 Sometimes driving anxiety is the result of a car accident, but not always.